Inflation is a corrosive force that gradually – and sometimes rapidly – eats away at the nominal value of savings and investments.

 Consider this question from the survey: “Imagine that the interest rate on your savings account was 1 percent per year and inflation was 2 percent per year.
 After 1 year, how much would you be able to buy with the money in this account?”

-Obviously, if inflation is running at 2% a year, then a 1% yield on your savings is neither growing nor preserving your purchasing power.
+If inflation is running at 2% a year, then a 1% yield on your savings is neither growing nor preserving your purchasing power.
 The correct answer is “less than today.”

 Among U.S. respondents, only 55% answered the inflation question correctly!